The Hollywood Ghosts of Roxbury Drive

 In 1936 the Gershwin brothers wrote the music for Shall We Dance? in the living room including the big hits from the movie: “They All Laughed”, “Let’s Call the Whole Thing Off”, and “They Can’t Take That Away From Me.”

 Clooney was married to Jose Ferrer for most of the 1960s (divorcing him twice).
-They were once stopped by the police for violating Beverly Hills’ curfew by walking home from a party at Jack Benny’s house.
+Moreover, they were once stopped by the police for violating Beverly Hills’ curfew by walking home from a party at Jack Benny’s house.
 In these simpler times, this was the worst thing that could happen on Roxbury Dr. None of the celebrities on this street bothered to lock their doors.

-In the early 1980s, George Clooney lived with his aunt in the house and basically worked as her servant running errands for her.
+In the early 1980s, George Clooney lived with his aunt in the house and worked as her servant running errands for her.

 When Ira Gershwin died in 1983, Fred Astaire walked into Clooney’s house, mistaking it for Ira’s since he used to spend a good amount of time at both 1019 and 1021 back in the 1930s and he misremembered which brother owned which house.